php-ru/symfony-docs-ru/components/property_info.rst

 for getter/isser/setter/hasser method in addition to whether or not a property is public to determine if it's accessible.
 This based on how the :doc:`PropertyAccess </components/property_access>` works.

-.. versionadded:: 4.1
-    The support of hasser methods in the ``ReflectionExtractor`` class was introduced in Symfony 4.1.

 .. _property-info-initializable: